Earth's Infrared Background: A Physics-Based Null Hypothesis for the Global-Scale Subannual Variability of Outgoing Longwave Radiation: Supporting Information

 Numerically, the OU process in Eq.~(\ref{eq:ou-process}) can be simulated as follows:

 where $\Theta_{i} \sim N(0,1)$, drawn independently at each step.
 Here, Eq.~(\ref{eq:ou-discretization}) was advanced starting from the asymptotic variance, i.e., $X_{0} \sim N(0, \epsilon_{l}^{2})$, to sample immediately from the statistical steady state.
-The time step $\Delta t$ was taken to be 0.5~days to match the observed sample rate.
+The time step, $\Delta t = 0.5$~days, was taken to match the observed sample rate.
 As the fields are statistically isotropic, independent realizations were generated for each $m$.
-The resulting angular and temporal power spectra of the realization used in Fig. \ref{fig:fig03} are provided in the Supplementary Material \cite{supplementary}.